BND Hamburger Icon

 Did You Know?Did you know

-Other Google tools for businesses include Google for Small Business, a portal with SMB-facing tools and services, and Google Business Profile (formerly Google My Business), which controls the information displayed for your business across all of Google’s services.
+Other Google tools include Google for Small Business — a portal with SMB-facing tools and services — and Google Business Profile (formerly Google My Business), which controls the information displayed for your business across all of Google's services.

 Microsoft Office Online

-Microsoft actually offers web-based versions of Office’s most widely used programs for free.
-Users can save, edit, and store files, and collaborate in real time via web browser.
+Microsoft offers free web-based versions of Office’s most widely used programs.
+Users can save, edit, and store files, and collaborate in real time via a web browser.

-The service also has sharing capabilities; you can create unique links to files or directly insert documents, spreadsheets, and presentations into your website or blog
+The service also has sharing capabilities; you can create unique links to files or directly insert documents, spreadsheets and presentations into your website or business blog.

-The free version of Office Online comes with 7GB of free online storage and online versions of Microsoft Word, Excel, PowerPoint and OneNote.
+The free version of Office Online comes with 5GB of free online storage and online versions of Microsoft Word, Excel, PowerPoint and more.

 iWork for iCloud